orbitsdev/lucyapp/DATA_MODEL.md

 5. **Token Abilities**: Tokens can be assigned specific abilities (similar to OAuth scopes) to restrict what actions they can perform.

-This data model provides a comprehensive foundation for implementing the GAMBLE Mobile App with a Laravel backend.
+This data model provides a comprehensive foundation for implementing the LuckyBet app with a Laravel backend.
 The model covers all aspects of the application, from authentication to game management, betting operations, and reporting.